AatuPitkanen/Valvontakamera/README.md

 # Wildlife / Security camera
-Project for programming of embedded systems course First version
+### Project for programming of embedded systems course
-Getting updated on week 19
+V1.0 coming on week 19